• Home

 Big Badlands Overlook

-After the Ben Reifel Visitor Center, drive 9 minutes on the 240 (full name: Badlands Loop State Scenic Byway, SD 240 and usually known more simply as the Badlands loop road) up to Big Badlands Overlook.
+After the Ben Reifel Visitor Center, drive 9 minutes on the 240 (full name: Badlands Loop State Scenic Byway, SD 240 and usually known more simply as the Badlands Loop Road) up to Big Badlands Overlook.
 This overlook is your first grand view over the eroded land of barren buttes and sharpened pinnacles.
 This overlook has an accessible walkway and – as with the rest of the national park – just be wary of rattlesnakes.
 It is fairly rare for people to get bitten by the snakes there but it is still possible so aim to stay on the trails and keep your eyes peeled just in case!

 Saddle Pass Trailhead